 There are tons of things you need to do to organize your first trip to Bangkok.
 Have you booked your flights to Thailand?
 Not yet?!
 You can find the best prices and connections at Skyscanner.
 Did you organize your travel documents?
 No!!
-Before flying check all the documents you must have for an international trips and avoid problems.
+Before flying check all the documents you must have for an international trip to avoid any problems.
 Now back to our travel guide to Bangkok, what to do on your first trip to Thailand!
-We gonna start with what to do in Bangkok, attractions that you can fit in a 4 or 5 days itinerary.
+We are going to start with things to do in Bangkok, attractions that you can fit in a 4 or 5 days itinerary.
 So sit back, relax and let’s plan your first trip to Bangkok!

 First of all, when is the best time to travel to Bangkok?
-Plan your trip for the dry months, November to February.
-From March to June is the hot, super hot season, and from July to October are the rainy months.
+Plan your trip during the dry months, from November to February.
+From March to June it is the hot, super hot season but if you have the chance to be in Thailand around April go for it!
+A festival called Songkran (the Thai New Year) happens around the 13th of April and it is an amazing celebration!
+The rainy months last from July to October which is called monsoon.
 The monsoon is not so bad, we have been in Bangkok during all seasons and the hardest one was the summer.

-Most of the top attractions in Bangkok are temples or religious sites, my advice for your first time in Bangkok is to visit the main temples and the Grand Palace in the same day.
-The sights are quite close to each other, and as you need to dress respectfully [cover your shoulders and wear long skirts or pants] make sense to schedule them for the same day of your Bangkok itinerary.
-There are hundreds of temples in the city, we gonna recommend the most famous and most beautiful ones, attractions that you need to visit on your first trip to Thailand.
+Most of the top attractions in Bangkok are temples or religious sites, my advice for your first time in Bangkok is to visit the main temples and the Grand Palace on the same day.
+The sights are quite close to each other, and as you need to dress respectfully [cover your shoulders and wear long skirts or pants] it makes sense to schedule them on the same day of your Bangkok itinerary.
+There are hundreds of temples in the city, we will recommend the most famous and most beautiful ones, attractions that you need to visit on your first trip to Thailand.

-This is the number 1 attraction in Bangkok, to avoid the big groups it’s better to go early in the morning.
+This is the number 1 attraction in Bangkok.
+To avoid tourist crowds you better wake up early in the morning.
 The complex is huge, inside the Grand Palace you can visit the famous Wat Phra Kaew and the Emerald Buddha, plus the gardens, the Royal offices, amazing statues and Thai designs.

-The Grand Palace is open daily from 8:30AM to 3:30PM, and a quick visit can take more than two hours, so be prepared to walk.
+The Grand Palace is open daily from 8:30AM to 3:30PM, and a quick visit can take more than two hours, so be prepared for long walks.
 Check the Grand Palace website for prices, location and about the dress code.
-If you want to make your first visit to Bangkok a learning experience, rent an audio guide at the entrance and follow the history behind each temple and building of the Grand Palace.
+If you want to make your first visit to Bangkok a learning experience, you can rent an audio guide at the entrance and follow the history behind each temple and building of the Grand Palace.

 > Wat Pho and the Reclining Buddha

 Wat Pho is another huge complex, with many corridors, stupas, statues and a nice garden.
-The biggest attraction is the Reclining Buddha, 15 meters tall and 46 meters long, all covered in golden leaf, impressive!
-The Wat Pho Temple is open every day from 8:AM to 5:00PM, for more info on how to get there, entrance fee, and about the Thai Massage University that is located inside the temple check the Wat Pho official website.
+The biggest attraction is the Reclining Buddha, 15 meters tall for 46 meters long, all covered in golden leaf, impressive!
+The Wat Pho Temple is open every day from 8:00AM to 5:00PM, for more info on how to get there, entrance fee, and about the Thai Massage University that is located inside the temple, check the Wat Pho official website.

 > Wat Arun

-If you are tired of walking and just want to admire the beauty of Wat Arun, grab a table at the Sala Rattanakosin Rooftop bar and relax while watching the sunset.
+If you are tired of walking but still want to admire the beauty of Wat Arun, grab a table at the Sala Rattanakosin Rooftop bar and relax while watching the sunset.
 The sun sinking behind the temple will be a highlight of your first time in Bangkok!

 > A personal recommendation: Wat Ratchanatdaram

-It’s not listed as one of the top attractions in Bangkok, but should be.
+It’s not listed as one of the top attractions in Bangkok, but in my opinion it should be.
 I love the architecture and design of this temple, especially at night-time when it is all lighted up.
-The temple opens daily from 8AM to 5PM and it’s free to enter.
+The temple opens daily from 8:00AM to 5:00PM and it’s free entrance.

 > Floating Market, the real one, not the tourist trap!

 Boats full of fruits and veggies, people trading on the banks of the canals, the smell of Thai food in the air… This is what you get when visiting a traditional floating market in Bangkok.
 But not all the floating markets are worth the visit, some of them are real tourist traps.
-As all the floating markets are outside Bangkok, you will need a tour or a guide to take you there.
-The problem is that most of the tours will take you to the super tourist markets, with boats filled with groups, souvenirs and selfie sticks.
+As all the floating markets are outside Bangkok, you will need to go on a tour or use a guide to take you there.
+The problem is that most of the tours will take you to the most touristic markets, with boats full of tourist groups, souvenirs and selfie sticks.

-Maitree is an enthusiast of Thai culture and food, we met him at the BTS station and head together to the Klong Lad Mayom floating market.
-After few minutes driving we parked on a dirt road, full of people carrying bags, kids playing and enjoying the Sunday.
+Maitree is an enthusiast for Thai culture and food.
+We met him at the BTS station and headed together to the Klong Lad Mayom floating market.
+After a few minutes’ drive we parked on a dirt road, full of people carrying shopping bags, kids playing and enjoying their Sunday.

 The smell of food, the color of the fruits, and the sizzling sound coming from the wok pans were amazing.
 It was a sensorial experience, delicious in every sense, perfect for a first time in Bangkok.
-The wet market on the banks of the canal was just the beginning.
+The wet market on the canal banks was just the beginning.
 After tasting some Thai sweets we caught a longtail boat and started a tour through the canals.
-Our first stop was in a temple, where we witness a ceremony and even received a blessing from a monk.
+Our first stop was on a temple, where we witnessed a ceremony and even received a blessing from a monk!

-Our guide explained the ritual, how we should behave and what the monk would do.
-So we took off our shoes, grabbed an offer to the temple, and got down on our knees.
-A unique moment that made me feel close to the Thai culture, a moment when we didn’t feel like tourists, but actually like locals, surrounded by friends and families.
+Our guide explained everything about the ritual, how we should behave and what the monk would do.
+So we took off our shoes, grabbed an offering to the temple, and got down on our knees.
+A unique moment that made me feel close to the Thai culture, a moment while we didn’t feel like tourists, but actually like locals, surrounded by friends and families.

-The boat kept navigating through the narrow canals, with twists, turns and some splashes of water.
-Second stop was in an Orchid Garden and then we were back to the market.
+Then the boat kept navigating through the narrow canals, with twists, turns and some water splashing.
+Our second stop was in an Orchid Garden and then we headed back to the market.
 On the way, we passed by boats with monks, people selling food along the canal, and some wooden Thai houses that were truly masterpieces.

-On the market we bought take away food and head back to Maitree’s grandma house, a traditional Thai house overlooking one of the many rivers in Bangkok.
-And there she was, Grandma, 81 years old, a big smile and eyes full of wisdom.
-I can’t speak Thai, she can’t speak English, but we got along very fast.
+Back at the market we bought take away food and headed back to Maitree’s grandma house, a traditional Thai house overlooking one of the many rivers in Bangkok.
+And there she was, Grandma, 81 years old, wearing a big smile and eyes full of wisdom.
+I didn’t speak any Thai, she couldn’t speak English, but we got along very fast.

-She hit up the wok, and started preparing the Pad Thai [one of my favorite Thai dishes], showing me the ingredients, how to maneuver the pan, stir fry the prawns and the noodle.
+She heated up the wok, and started cooking Pad Thai [one of my favorite Thai dishes], showing me the ingredients, how to maneuver the pan, stir fry the prawns and noodles.
 She made everything looks so easy and yummy.

-Then it was my turn to face the wok, and show that a Brazilian girl can cook Pad Thai.
-The heat from the fire, the hot pan that I had to hold, the endless stir frying movements made me sweat.
+Then it was my turn at the wok, and show that a Brazilian girl can also cook Pad Thai.
+The heat from the fire, the hot pan that I had to hold, the endless stir-frying moves made me sweat.
 But yes, I cooked a Pad Thai, not as fast as grandma, but delicious.
 We recorded a video of my cooking skills, check it out!
 We had a feast: Pad Thai, grilled fish, papaya salad, fish tartar, tropical fruits and Thai sweets.
 A table full of flavors and laughs, an amazing experience.

 So now you know, on your first trip to Bangkok, you must do it right, visit a real floating market, and learn how to cook a Pad Thai.
-Book a tour that will be worth your money and time, and that will give you memories for life.
+Book a tour that will be worth your money and time, and that will give you memories for a lifetime.

-The address of delicious food, interesting shops and a truly Chinese vibe.
+The address for delicious food, interesting shops and a truly Chinese vibe.
 Chinatown is a different world, especially if you venture yourself beyond Yaowarat Road.
 Explore the streets and alleys, visit the temples, try street food and desserts.
 Visit the shops to buy tea, herbs and a lot of strange stuff that you can only find there.
 Arrive in Chinatown before 5:00PM and visit the Wat Traimit Temple, there you can see the largest gold Buddha in the world, 3 meters wide and 3.91 meters tall.
 It’s beautiful!
+Check out this video: